VFD/RPUFOS/README.md

 WARNING\
 This repo have change:
-- new name : DavidAhlsrc
+- new name : DavidA-H-Ahl
 - RPUFOS will be reuse for the RPUFOS Group

 ___